Spring Garden Revival

 • Average precipitation and risk of summer drought

-• Municipal restrictions or recommendations on mowing and yard waste disposal
+• Municipal restrictions or guidelines on lawn care

 Benefits of Lawn Mowing in Weston